noobosaurus-r3x/Osintagram/README.md

 python3 osintagram.py --setup
 ```
 Follow the prompt to enter your Instagram session ID.
 The session ID will be encrypted and saved securely in the configuration file.

-Your Instagram session ID is you SessionID cookie, obviously.
+Your Instagram session ID is your Instagram SessionID cookie, obviously.

+That means you should be careful and use a sockpuppet account, just in case...

+the setup will creates 2 files: `config.ini` and `secret.key`

 ## Usage
 To fetch information about an Instagram user, use the following command: